exploratory-io/book/viz/scatter.md

 * X-Axis - Assign a column you want to show at X-Axis.
 If it is a date / time column assigned, the axis will be automatically in time series.
 If it is a number based column, the axis will be for the continuous values.
 If it is a text based column, the axis will be for discrete values.
 * Y-Axis - Assign a column you want to show at Y-Axis.
 The assigned column is handled in the same way as X-Axis.
 * Z-Axis - Assign a column you want to show at Z-Axis.
 By assigning Z-Axis, the chart becomes 3D Scatter chart.
 The assigned column is handled in the same way as X-Axis.
-Note Z-Axis is disabled on Windows platform because 3D Scatter chart is currently not supported on Windows.
+Note that on Windows with some hardware and driver, 3D scatter chart may not work.
+In that case, you can install [DirectX 9 redistributable](http://www.microsoft.com/en-us/download/details.aspx?id=8109) to make it work.
 ![](images/3d-scatter.png)
 * Size - Assign a column you want to apply the size on each circle.
 You can assign a number based column only.
 * Color - Take a look at [Color](color.md) section for more details.